mfwolffe/mfwolffe.github.io/_pages/moby_friends.md

 <div class="rect">
   <p>
     My mother picked up a part time job as a bookkeeper a few years after her 'official' retirement from Accenture.
 She worked (and still works, but in a greater capacity) for NYC (now NC) based photographer, <a href="https://monicastevenson.com/">Monica Stevenson</a>.
 I did a bit of summer work for her as well, and got to spend time with her Dachshunds.
 Ziggy was the first of her dogs I met.
-He seemed to be in a constant state of Joy whenever I saw him.
+He seemed to be in a constant state of joy whenever I saw him.
 Ziggy would spend a fair bit of time at our house.
   </p>

 <figure>